Frequently Asked Questions

 If, at any point, you have incorrectly entered information, simply hit the BACK button to go to the previous page and re-enter your information correctly.

-You can find a link to the RID® Product Calculator on the RID website at www.ridlice.com.
+You can find a link to the RID® Product Calculator on the home page of this website.

-While the RID® Complete Lice Elimination kit includes RID® Lice Killing Shampoo and RID® Lice & Egg Comb-out Gel, the gel is not sold separately.
-If you require additional product to assist with detangling during a comb-out session, a regular hair conditioner can be used.
+While the RID® Complete Lice Elimination kit includes RID® Lice & Egg Comb-out Gel, the gel is not sold separately at this time.
+You may use a conditioner as another option if additional comb-out product is needed.